-This R package provides an implementation of Paul Tol’s colour schemes 1.
+This R package provides an implementation of Paul Tol’s colour schemes.
 These schemes are ready for each type of data (qualitative, diverging or sequential), with colours that are distinct for all people, including colour-blind readers.
 This package also provides tools to simulate colour-blindness and to test how well the colours of any palette are identifiable.
 To simulate colour-blindness in production-ready R figures you may also be interested in the

 For specific uses, several scientific thematic schemes (geologic timescale, land cover, FAO soils, etc.) are implemented, but these colour schemes may not be colour-blind safe.

-Install the released version of
+You can install the released version of

 khroma from CRAN: